Related

 DEPOSIT

 Participants who have been selected for the mission are required to pay a deposit of €1000 to secure their spot in the mission.
 After a brief post-event report is submitted, the deposit will be refunded.
-Before applying, please ensure you are committed, as cancelling after confirming your participation will result in a forfeiture of the deposit.
+Before applying, please ensure you are committed to participate, as cancelling after confirming your participation will result in a forfeiture of the deposit.

 Don't miss out on this great networking opportunity!